cables-gl/cables_docs/md/8_audio/working_with_audio.md

 ### A note on file formats

 Depending on your target platform, you need to keep in mind that not all file formats work consistently on all browsers & operating systems.
 To counteract this, we provide the [BrowserSpecificFile op](https://cables.gl/op/Ops.Html.BrowserSpecificFile_v2) that lets you switch files depending on which browser/OS is detected.
+In its' documentation, you can find the specific file formats needed for the different browsers.
 Have a look at the [example patch](https://cables.gl/edit/5f88465bab82411d4f75112e) for usage.

 As a little example:
 To be able to loop a file in Firefox, the file format needs to be **.ogg**, where as in Chrome, you need an **.mp3**.
 In Safari, you need an **.m4a** file.